Bila1x/WifiTrackingTools/README.md

 This project is a demonstration of wifi tracking in action, in a wardriving manner, using a Raspberry Pi for packet capture, and analyzing data for tracking wifi devices.
 MAC address anonymization was introduced as an anecdote to tracking, but it has its limitations and can be bypassed (to an extent) as demonstrated in this project.

-Pack up your backpack with a Raspberry Pi, powered by a battery bank, and take a walk around town, in different locations, you'll be surprised to encounter a device in both locations.
+Pack up your backpack with a Raspberry Pi, powered by a battery bank, and take a walk around town in two different locations, you'll be surprised to encounter a device in both locations.
 It's a small world!.

 ```
                                              \   /